Research Project Descriptions

 Project Goals:

 Wireless sensing capability is particularly useful for biohazardous environmental monitoring.
-In areas where concern for human exposure is a priority, the added flexibility a remote sensing scheme would provide dramatically increases the usefulness of present discharge-based sensors, in particular the microGeiger.
-Geiger counters are the detectors of choice when it comes to on-site surveilance of radioactive material.
-The goal of this project is to develop a new, wireless, sensing scheme for discharge-based sensors such as micromachined Geiger counters.
+In areas where concern for human exposure is a priority, the added flexibility a remote sensing scheme would provide dramatically increases the usefulness of present discharge-based sensors [1-3], in particular the microGeiger.
+Geiger counters are the detectors of choice when it comes to on-site survellience of radioactive material.
+The goal of this project is to develop a new wireless sensing scheme for discharge-based sensors such as micromachined Geiger counters.

 Title: Ferroelectric Film-Based High-Efficiency Microvalves and Microsensors